 It was only in the car on the way home it came to me that a lot of cancers are curable.
 Everything I had read on this disease told me it wasn’t.

 In January 2016 a video assisted open lung biopsy confirmed Idiopathic Pulmonary Fibrosis (IPF) and I was referred to the advance lung team.
 I commenced a 12 month drug trial in April 2016 and found out in January 2018 that I had been on 50/50 drug and placebo, however the company decide to not go ahead with a further trial.

-I have five beautiful grandchildren that I desperately want to see grow up.
+I desperately want to see my grandchildren grow up.
 Though I can no longer play chasey, there is so much that I love doing with them.

 With a rare disease like PF there is little impact on governments to provide funds for research.
 The heartfelt appreciation I feel for donors, be they corporate or private, is because they are showing that WE matter.
 That our lives deserve the same attention as the more well known conditions that are well publicised.